 Increased safety through network capabilities

-When dealing with emergencies or public security in general, the ability to proactively address threats and make well-informed decisions quickly is essential.
-Technological advancements and cellular network capabilities enable such actions and provide fertile soil for developing new solutions to enhance public safety.
+When dealing with defence emergencies or public safety in general, the ability to proactively address threats and quickly make well-informed decisions is essential.
+Technological advancements and cellular network capabilities enable such actions and provide fertile soil for developing new solutions to enhance defence and public security.

 Additionally, our solutions related to public safety include the Radio2S project and the mission management system “Viedsargs”.